PhoenixTales/phoenix-docs/story/characters.md

 ### Bloodwyn / ?

-* Original blodwyn, mix with blood, mix of blood/blossom, Blut/Blüte -> Blüter?
+* Original Bloodwyn, mix with blood, mix of blood/blossom, Blut/Blüte -> Blüter?

 ### Bruce

-* The name comes from *Robert the Bruce* (Scottish Gaelic: *Raibeart am Brusach*), based on this we could germanise him as Brusach or simplify it to just Brus or Brusa.
+* The name comes from *Robert the Bruce* (Scottish Gaelic: *Raibeart am Brusach*), based on this we could Germanise him as Brusach or simplify it to just Brus or Brusa.
 * In french: Brus.

 * He is an Organiser, which in CH1 hangs around at the marketplace of the Old Camp.